anas-r-dev/MATILDA-OU/README.md

 ## Authorship

-The guide has been taken from [Princeton University](https://github.com/PrincetonUniversity/hpc_beginning_workshop) modified for Matilda by Muhammad Anas Raza
+The guide has been taken from [Princeton University](https://github.com/PrincetonUniversity/hpc_beginning_workshop) modified for Matilda at Oakland University by [Muhammad Anas Raza](https://linkedin.com/in/memanasraza)